 Information about frame size, number of frames per box, number of boxes together with number of bees in the images can be used to calculate colony strength.

 Comparing results from different times can be used to calculate how the colony copes with mites.

 Display found varroa where AI asses probability below 80%.

 How does the neural network learn?

 The neural network, NN, is actively taught by a deep learning professional who has access to a good amount of training data.
-In short, an image of a varroa infested bee is shown to the neural network and we let the network guess.
+In short, we manually annotate regions in images with varroa infested bees.
+They are then shown to the neural network and we let the network guess.
 If the network guesses wrong, we let it know.
 It will then adjust itself very slightly to make a more educated guess next time.
 By doing this several thousand times the neural network will learn very abstract features and eventually become better than a human at visually detecting mites.
 However this is a very simplified way of looking at it.
 In reality, an artificial neural network is a very complex beast that is difficult to tame and comes in many different forms and shapes.
 One of the first milestones for the development team was to find the way of training that is optimal for this particular task.
 Finding very small objects in a huge amount of information.
 This is far more difficult than comparing images to a library of know objects.

 What if you don’t find enough training images for the neural network?

 A crowdsourcing campaign secured resources to develop Tagger.
 Our tool to structure images and manually label regions to train the NN.
 We have today collected about 35 000 images and will continue to use the data gathered from the app as a tool for further ongoing training of the neural network.

 Is the development team actually capable of solving this task?